-Also known as the Turkish Riviera, Turkey’s phenomenal Turquoise Coast is located in the southwest of the country and offers gorgeous beaches along both the Aegean and Mediterranean Seas, along with picturesque small towns, majestic ruins (including Ephesus), and almost shockingly low prices as compared to other nearby beach destinations.
+Also known as the Turkish Riviera, Turkey’s phenomenal Turquoise Coast is located in the southwest of the country and offers gorgeous beaches along both the Aegean and Mediterranean Seas.

-An Ireland road trip is an absolutely amazing summer travel experience, and while popular sights like the Ring of Kerry and Cliffs of Moher will certainly be crowded, Ireland overall can be a great place to escape Europe’s crowded beach towns during the summer months–it’s very easy to find beautiful places that you can have all to yourself here!
+While popular sights like the Ring of Kerry and Cliffs of Moher will certainly be crowded, Ireland overall can be a great place to escape Europe’s crowded beach towns during the summer months.

-Boasting literally thousands of islands, a couple hundred of them populated, the many, many islands of Greece are a classic summer vacation opportunity in Europe.
+Boasting a seemingly endless number of islands, a couple hundred of them populated, the many, many islands of Greece are a classic summer vacation opportunity in Europe.

-Narrowing down exactly where to go is incredibly difficult, but popular options include Santorini for its classic white-and-blue villages and cliffs, Mykonos for its windmills and famous party scene, Corfu for beautiful water, a touch of Venetian history, and proximity to Albania, and Greece’s largest island, Crete, which boasts everything from historical fortresses to some of the best beaches in the country.
+Narrowing down exactly where to go is incredibly difficult, but popular options include Santorini for its classic white-and-blue villages and cliffs and Mykonos for its windmills and its famous party scene.

 For a bucket-list-worthy summer in Europe that you’ll never forget, consider renting a sailboat and hitting up several islands by sea (you can charter a boat with or without a captain).